The technology sector is flourishing and expanding. Most tech-related careers can help you find long-term employment.

 - Problem-solving skills

-The Economic Research Institute mentioned that the average annual salary for an Australian robotics engineer is US$102,187.32.
+The average annual salary for a robotics engineer in the US is $108,310.

 What’s more, Robotics Engineers have a bright future ahead of them.
 According to the US Bureau of Labor Statistics, jobs for this position are predicted to expand by 4% between 2018 and 2028.

 Quality assurance testers are engineers or technicians who examine software to verify it meets regulatory requirements and is completely free from defects.